 There actually are lots of fees!

+If you’ve never used Afterpay or payday loans you might not be aware of how they make their money.
+It’s all in the fees!
+They expect you to pay late.
 Some of the profits come from them charging a higher interest rate for the convenience of an unsecured loan.
 Alternatively, you’ll also see late payment fees with big consequences if they’re not paid on time.

 Have you seen those advertisements?
 “Zero interest”?
 Don’t be fooled!